-7. Roles and responsibilities of the Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Lead(s)(DDSL)
+5. Roles and responsibilities of the Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Lead (DDSL)

-For full details of the DSL/DDSL roles and responsibilities please refer to Part 2 & Annex C of Keeping children safe in education 2023.
+For full details of the DSL/DDSL roles and responsibilities please refer to Part 2 & Annex C of Keeping Children Safe in Education 2024.

-Our DSL/DDSL(s) have received the appropriate safeguarding training to provide them with an understanding of their role and the knowledge and skills to carry it out.
-Our DDSL(s) are trained to the same level as the DSL.
-Training received also supports their knowledge of the processes, procedures, and responsibilities of other agencies, particularly children's social care in line with Working Together to Safeguard Children 2018.
-This training is updated at least every 2 years and in addition to this they regularly (at least annually) refresh and update their knowledge and skills.
-The DSL is given additional time, funding, training, resources, and support needed to carry out the role effectively.
-This includes opportunities to attend safeguarding briefings, network with other DSLs, reading of case studies and statutory guidance.
+Our DSL/DDSL have received the appropriate safeguarding training to provide them with an understanding of their role and the knowledge and skills to carry it out.
+Our DDSL is trained to at least Level 2.
+Training received also supports their knowledge of the processes, procedures, and responsibilities of other agencies, particularly children's social care in line with Working Together to Safeguard Children 2023.
+The aim of the school is to work towards this training to be updated at least every 2 years and in addition to this they regularly (at least annually) refresh and update their knowledge and skills.
+As appropriate, the DSL is given additional time, funding, training, DSL briefings, resources, and support needed to carry out the role effectively.
+DSLs are signposted towards attending the termly safeguarding briefings led by the SSCP.

-Our DSL takes the lead responsibility for safeguarding and child protection (including online safety as well as an understanding of the expectations, applicable roles and responsibilities in relation to the filtering and monitoring systems and processes in place), and this is explicit in their job description.
+Our DSL takes the lead responsibility for safeguarding and child protection (including online safety as well as an understanding of the expectations, applicable roles and responsibilities in relation to the filtering and monitoring systems and processes in place).

-Filtering and monitoring standards for schools and colleges

-As part of online safety, we are aware of our responsibility for information security and access management, and we will ensure that we have the appropriate level of security protection procedures in place in order to safeguard our systems, staff and learners and review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+Guidance: Filtering and monitoring standards for schools and colleges As part of online safety, we are aware of our responsibility for information security and access management, and we will ensure that we have the appropriate level of security protection procedures in place in order to safeguard our systems, staff and learners and review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.

-Cyber security standards for schools and colleges Cyber Security Training for School staff
+Guidance: Cyber security standards for schools and colleges Cyber Security Training for School staff

 During term time, the DSL/DDSL is available (during school hours) for staff in the school to discuss any safeguarding concerns.
-The DSL can delegate activities to the DDSL(s); however, the ultimate responsibility remains with them, and this lead responsibility is not delegated.
+The DSL can delegate activities to the DDSL; however, the ultimate responsibility remains with them, and this lead responsibility is not delegated.
 In the absence of the DSL the DDSL(s) will take a lead on safeguarding with clear direction from the Senior Leadership Team.
+Support and advice is also available from within The Moorlands Primary Federation.

 The DSL acts as a source of support, advice, and expertise for staff.
-Risk assessments/safety plans will be completed as required and should, where appropriate, involve other agencies, are reviewed regularly and shared appropriately.
+Risk assessments/ safety plans will be completed as required and should, where appropriate, involve other agencies, these are reviewed regularly and shared appropriately.
+DSL/DDSLs are aware of the availability of the SSCP's Education Safeguarding Advice Service (ESAS) and the role this can play.

-Our DSL maintains robust systems to monitor and record training of all staff and update and refresher time scales are evident within the training record.
-Training is delivered in-line with StaffsSCB and KCSIE 2023.
-This will include bulletins, briefings, and inset day training as well as external events attended.
-Updates are filtered to staff using email and staff meetings.
+The DSL maintains robust systems to monitor and record training of all staff and update and refresher time-scales are evident within the training record.
+Training is delivered in-line with Staffordshire Safeguarding Children's Partnership (SSCP) and KCSIE 2024.
+This will include bulletins, email updates, briefings, online CPD, and INSET training as well as external events attended.

 The DSL ensures that all staff and regular visitors have appropriate safeguarding training to equip them for their role in school.
 This includes training on how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information accurately.
-The DSL ensures systems are in place to induct new staff/governors and that they are robust and monitored and any non-compliance shared with Senior Leadership Team/Governing body.
+The DSL ensures systems are in place to induct new staff and that systems are robust and monitored and any non-compliance shared with the Governing Board.
+The induction of new Governors will be co-ordinated by the Safeguarding Governor.